 - the order will be aggregated in accordance with this Policy, which is designed to achieve a fair allocation of aggregated orders and transactions, including how the volume and price of orders determines allocations and the treatment of partial executions.

 8. Allocation Policy

-In accordance with the obligations under MiFID II, the Company will endeavour to provide Clients with prompt, fair and expeditious execution of Client orders placed with the Company, relative to other orders from its clients.
+In accordance with the obligations under the applicable laws, the Company will endeavour to provide Clients with prompt, fair and expeditious execution of Client orders placed with the Company, relative to other orders from its Clients.
 In so doing, the Company: